jaymineh/terraform/dynamic_block/README.md

-# Dynamic Blocks on security groups
+# Dynamic blocks on security groups

 This is a continuation from the security groups hands-on.
 Imagine you have to configure security groups manually for a large number of instances.
 It would quickly turn into a nightmare.